-However, the woman like her homeland lives in permanent panic and suffering.
-Mariam because of her failure and fear faded into half and became half a woman such as half of the body of her brother Ibrahim.
-She lives in half of her homeland half a life.
+However, Mariam like her homeland lives in permanent panic and suffering.
+Her failure and fear faded into half and she became half a woman, like the half body of her brother Ibrahim.
+Metaphorically, she lives in half of her homeland and in half a life.
 This is what she expresses in her monologue:” Do I close one eye and open the other in order to see what is left of Ibrahim?
 What should I do?
 I looked at my brother -ashamed and in fear- with half of my eyes and I felt at that moment that I live in half of my country and that I am now half a woman living half a life.
 We’re only halves roaming in search of our other halves.
 The entire people are running around looking for a half or running away from a half.
 Half of the sky is above our heads.
 We sleep with half an eye.
 Our children go in the morning to their schools with half a shoe and learn half of the language and we read half of the news in the newspaper.
 Between our rips there are half hearts which give half love.
 We are half human beings.
 We are only halves.
 Why I pick on Ahmad to beg me to be half sweat heart?
-“Saddam is a half president and we’re half of the people…” (p.
-127-128).
-Mariam is living the nightmares of Iraq and these nightmares live inside her.
-She is in panic spilling her thoughts through a monologue flowing in a closed room.
-It is a monologue not a dialogue.
-This is the only way to narrate and spill ideas and existential questions in Iraq, away from the detective, the censor and the thug.
+“Saddam is a half president and we’re half of the people…”.
+Mariam is experiencing nightmares because of the impact of the war in Iraq.
+Her monologue, highlighted above shows how her thoughts are spilling over in a claustrophobic panic.
+For her, this is the only way to narrate and spill out ideas and existential questions in Iraq, away from the detective, the censor and the thug.